 Cost of groceries in Egypt

 Local goods are decently priced, but imported products are costly and should be avoided if possible.
-Expats should explore local bazaars and markets to find inexpensive local goods.
+You should also explore local bazaars and markets to find inexpensive local goods.

 Cost of entertainment and eating out in Egypt

 Sports is also a favourite pastime in the country, with rock climbing and scuba diving being particularly popular.
-With the introduction of the entertainment tax in 2023, the cost of these leisure activities, including the theatre, cinema, sports events and amusement parks has gone up.
+With the introduction of the entertainment tax in 2023, the cost of these leisure activities, including the theatre, cinema, sports events and amusement parks, has increased.

-Eating out at local restaurants and street food markets will cost expats next to nothing in Egypt.
-There are also many fine dining options that include dinner cruises on the Nile River, serving a plethora of international cuisines, but expats should be prepared to shell out for these.
+Eating out at local restaurants and street food markets will cost you next to nothing in Egypt.
+There are also many fine dining options, including dinner cruises on the Nile River, serving a plethora of international cuisines, but you should be prepared to shell out for these.

 Cost of education in Egypt